charlesleejy/system-design/design/key-value-store.md

 Single Server Key-Value Store:
 - Storage: Use a hash table in memory.
+- Memory access is fast, but space constraint.
 - Optimizations:
   - Data compression.
-  - Store frequently used data in memory, rest on disk.
+  - Store frequently used data in memory, the rest on disk.

 Distributed Key-Value Store:
+- Data Partition:
+    - Two challenges while partitioning the data:
+        - Distribute data across multiple servers evenly.
+        - Minimize data movement when nodes are added or removed.
-- Data Partition: Use consistent hashing to evenly distribute data and minimize movement.
+    - Use consistent hashing to evenly distribute data and minimize movement.
 - Data Replication: Replicate data across multiple servers (N servers).
 - Consistency: Use quorum consensus for reads and writes.

 CAP Theorem:
-- Consistency: All clients see the same data at the same time.
+- Consistency: All clients see the same data at the same time, no matter which node connected to.
 - Availability: System responds to all requests, even if some nodes are down.
 - Partition Tolerance: System continues to operate despite network partitions.
 - Tradeoffs: Can only achieve 2 out of 3 properties (CP, AP, CA).

+- Network failure is unavoidable --> a distributed system must tolerate network partition.
+- Thus, a CA system cannot exist in real- world applications.

+Ideal situation
+- Network partition never occurs.
+- Data written to n1 is automatically replicated to n2 and n3.
+- Both consistency and availability are achieved.

+Real-world distributed systems
+- In a distributed system, partitions cannot be avoided
+- When a partition occurs, we must choose between consistency and availability.

 Consistency Models:
 - Strong Consistency: Always returns the most recent write.
 - Weak Consistency: May not return the most recent write.
 - Eventual Consistency: Given enough time, all replicas will be consistent.

+- Strong consistency is usually achieved by forcing a replica not to accept new reads/writes until every replica has agreed on current write.
+- This approach is not ideal for highly available systems because it could block new operations.
+- Dynamo and Cassandra adopt eventual consistency, which is our recommended consistency model for our key-value store.
+- From concurrent writes, eventual consistency allows inconsistent values to enter the system and force the client to read the values to reconcile.

 Inconsistency Resolution:
+- Replication gives high availability but causes inconsistencies among replicas.
 - Versioning: Treat each data modification as a new version.
 - Vector Clocks: Track versions with [server, version] pairs to detect and resolve conflicts.